oricohen1407-dot/Field-of-view-dependance-pipeline/README.md

 If this code is used in a publication, cite the associated manuscript/preprint and the original AutoDS3D work on which the neural-network localization framework is based.

-Suggested placeholder:

 ```text
 Author list.
 Plug-and-play 3D localization microscopy with field-dependent reconstruction. bioRxiv, YEAR.
 ```

----

-## License

-Add the repository license here.
-If no license is provided, the code should be considered unavailable for reuse without permission from the authors.

 ---

 ## Contact